ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 ## Posterior (back) Muscle groups

 - `Sternocleidomastoid`: Barely visible starting from the sides of the trapezius muscle and extending towards the front of the neck
-- `Trapezius`: Major muscle of upper back extending from the base of the skull to the middle of the back while hugging the shoulder blades
+- `Trapezius`: Major muscle of upper back extending from the base of the skull to the middle of the back while hugging the top of the spine of the shoulder blades
   - as the scapula moves outwards or inwards, the trapezius muscle gets stretched or squished respectively
-- `Deltoids`: Starts halfway on the spine of the scapula and extends towards the front of the upper arm
+- `Deltoids`: Starts halfway on the bottom of the spine of the scapula and extends down towards the front of the upper arm
 - `Infraspinatus`: The upper muscle in the scapula that begins at the inner edge and connects under the deltoids
 - `Teres major`: The lower muscle in the scapula that also begins at the inner edge and connects under the deltoids slightly below the infraspinatus
-  - when the arms are kept on the hip or behind the torso, it becomes especially sounded and prominent
+  - when the arms are kept on the hip or behind the torso, it becomes especially rounded and prominent
 - `Teres minor`: A smaller muscle that is mostly obscured under the Teres major muscle but also starts from the scapula and connects to the deltoid
-- `Rhomboids`: A group of two muscle that connect the inner boundary of the scapula to the spine under the trapezius and is barely visible on the back unless the arms are raised
+- `Rhomboids`: A group of two muscles that connect the inner boundary of the scapula to the spine under the trapezius and is barely visible on the back unless the arms are raised
 - `Latissimus dorsi`: The largest muscle in the body covering the lower back, and extends from below the trapezius towards the upper arm bone while covering the lower part of the scapula
   - it goes below the pectoralis and connects further up the upper arm bone
   - it covers both the serratus and the obliques in the back